schubertmc/ColorCoding/README.md

 ## How to use ColorCoding

-Within anki,press the ColorCoding button when adding a new card or open “Tools” -> “Color Coding…”.
+Within anki, press the ColorCoding button when adding a new card or open “Tools” -> “Color Coding…”.

 Type {“word: “color name or code”, …} (e.g.: {"arteries": "red", "veins": "blue”}),